Rocket.Chat Air-Gapped Deployment with Docker

 2. An air-gapped server to deploy Rocket.Chat

-4. A secure method to transfer files from the internet-connected to the air-gapped server (e.g., USB drive, scp).
+4. A secure method to transfer files between servers (e.g., USB drive, scp).

-The official rocketchat-compose repository contains all configuration files needed to deploy Rocket.Chat using Docker Compose.
+The official rocketchat-compose repository contains all the configuration files you need to successfully deploy Rocket.Chat using Docker Compose.
+Complete the following steps on the internet-connected server.

-1. On the internet-connected server, clone the repository and navigate to the directory:
+1. Clone the repository and navigate into the cloned directory:

 git clone --depth 1 https://github.com/RocketChat/rocketchat-compose.git